Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/about.md

   - /about.html
 ---

-I am currently (Apr.
-2024) a 5th-year Ph.D. candidate in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, advised by [Dr. Yuanxiong Guo](https://guoyuanxiong.github.io) and [Dr. Yanmin Gong](https://yanmingong.github.io).
+Yu(Eugene) Zhang currently (Apr.
+2024) is a 5th-year Ph.D. candidate in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, advised by [Dr. Yuanxiong Guo](https://guoyuanxiong.github.io) and [Dr. Yanmin Gong](https://yanmingong.github.io).

 Research Interests
 ======